 - The coherence and effectiveness of the proposed work plan, including any plans for online publication, if applicable.
 (30 percent)

-- Qualifications of the project staff and level of proposed cost-sharing contributions.
+- Qualifications of the project staff and the reasonableness of the budget (including cost-share).
 (20 percent)

 - Plans for disseminating project products, including evidence of how these projects benefit, or will benefit, scholars and the public.
 (15 percent)

 Application Review Process